-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification particularl allocated. main built e is significant potential on previously developed land within settlement boun y in Newbury town centre and periphery.
-Sites within settlement boundaries This is because settlement boundaries are a long-established planning tool up area of a settlement within which development is considered acceptable other policy considerations. are not being .
-They identify the Policy Allocation Approximate numbers RSA1 Land north of Newbury College, Monks Lane, Newbury (Site Ref: HSA 1) 15 dwellings RSA2 Land at Bath Road Speen (Site Ref: HSA 2) 100 dwellings RSA3 Land at Coley Farm, Stoney Lane, Newbury (Site Ref: HSA 3) 75 dwellings RSA4 Land off Greenham Road, South East Newbury (Site Ref: HSA 4) 160 dwellings RSA5 Land at Lower Way, Thatcham (Site Ref: THA025) 85 dwellings RSAX Land at Henwick Park, Bowling Green Road, Thatcham (Site Ref: CA12) 225 dwellings RSAX Land east of Regency Park Hotel, Bowling Green Road, Thatcham (Site Ref: CA17) 45 dwellings RSA25 Long Copse Farm, Enborne (Site Ref: TS2) 24 plots · MM37 85 Policy RSA1 Delete the e criterion as follows: grated water supply and drainage strategy will be provided in advance of de e provision of adequate and appropriate infrastructure for water and waste w
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification through s smaller site allocations set out below. settleme Sites with settleme the main re is significant potential on previously develope nt boundaries, particularly in Newbury town cen hin settlement boundaries are not being allocate nt boundaries are a long-established planning to built up area of a settlement within which devel ed acceptable in principle, subject to other polic tre and periphery. ed.
+This is because ool.
+They identify opment is Policy Allocation Approximate numbers RSA1 Land north of Newbury College, Monks Lane, Newbury (Site Ref: HSA 1) 15 dwellings RSA2 Land at Bath Road Speen (Site Ref: HSA 2) 100 dwellings RSA3 Land at Coley Farm, Stoney Lane, Newbury (Site Ref: HSA 3) 75 dwellings RSA4 Land off Greenham Road, South East Newbury (Site Ref: HSA 4) 160 dwellings RSA5 Land at Lower Way, Thatcham (Site Ref: THA025) 85 dwellings RSAX Land at Henwick Park, Bowling Green Road, Thatcham (Site Ref: CA12) 225 dwellings RSAX Land east of Regency Park Hotel, Bowling Green Road, Thatcham (Site Ref: CA17) 45 dwellings RSA25 Long Copse Farm, Enborne (Site Ref: TS2) 24 plots MM37 85 Policy RSA1 [·] e.
+An int advance he criterion as follows: regrated water supply and drainage strategy will of development to ensure the provision of adeq ate infrastructure for water and waste water, bot uate and In response to the Inspector's Action Point AP40 contained within IN26 .
+EXAM23 proposes modifications to policy

-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification off site.
-Development will be occupied in line with this strategy.'
-Insert the criterion as follows: 'The scheme will be supported by a Flood Risk Assessment that will advise on any appropriate mitigation measures.'
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification Development will be occupied in line with this strategy.'
+DM7 to ensure that phasing conditions are applied where there is a capacity constraint to ensure any necessary infrastructure upgrades are delivered ahead of occupation.
+To avoid duplication with policy DM7, this criterion is no longer required.
 MM38 87 Policy RSA2 Delete the criterion as follows: 'g.
 An integrated water supply and drainage strategy will be provided in advance of development to ensure the provision of adequate and appropriate infrastructure for water and waste water, both on and off site.
 Development will be occupied in line with this strategy.'
 Amend criteria as follows: 'h) iii) A tree planted landscape buffer to the A34, slip road and A4 to maintain the rural and historic character of the western approach into Newbury;' 'j) Development will protect and enhance the special architectural and historic interest of the Speen Conservation Area.
 Particular attention will be paid to the design of the scheme when approaching the Conservation Area along Bath Road, responding sensitively to the character, density and scale of existing development.'
-Include additional criterion as follows: 'The scheme will be supported by a Flood Risk Assessment that will include the consideration of surface water flooding and will advise on any appropriate mitigation measures.'
-MM39 89 Policy RSA3 Delete the criterion as follows:
+In response to the Inspector's Action Point AP40 contained within IN26 .
+EXAM23 proposes modifications to policy DM7 to ensure that phasing conditions are applied where there is a capacity constraint to ensure any necessary infrastructure upgrades are delivered ahead of occupation.
+To avoid duplication with policy DM7, this criterion is no longer required.